iam-manzoor/Python-Learning/Day-8/README.md

    - What is Procedural Programming?
      - organize code into a sequence of instructions are called procedural programming.
    - What is function in Programming?
-     -  Avoids redundancy and reusability.
+     -  A function is a block of code that avoids redundancy and promote reusability.

 2. **Class & Object in Python**
    - class is a blueprint for creating Object.
 Blueprint tells how the object should be created.
 Example addmission of a student.
 To get the student admitted we have to collect details such as his name, age, address, contact details, etc..